eoinkelly/notes/cryptography/serious-cryptography-book.md

         * legacy userland interface to kernel PRNG
     * `BcryptGenRandom()`
         * more modern userland interface to kernel PRNG
-* Hardware: RDRAND in Intel
+* Hardware: `RDRAND` in Intel
     * Access via `RDRAND` assembly instruction
-    * baed on NIST SP-800-90 guidelines
+    * based on NIST SP-800-90 guidelines
         * uses AES in CTR_DRBG mode
-    * entropy cource is a _dual differential jamb latch with feedback_
+    * entropy source is a _dual differential jamb latch with feedback_
     * a small hardware circuit which jumps between 0 and 1 at 800 MHz depending on thermal noise fluctuation
     * only partially documented
     * some security concerns about it being backdoored post snowden
         * can be mitigated by mixing the bits with other sources
     * Intel also provides `RDSEED` instruction which returns some random bits directly from the entropy source
         * This is designed to be used to seed other PRNGs
+    * Json Donenfeld says `RDRAND`is actually slow https://lore.kernel.org/lkml/20211230165052.2698-1-Jason@zx2c4.com/

-Ways PRNG can go wrong
+### Ways PRNG can go wrong

 1. Choose a poor entropy source
     * choosing guessable sources like
         * time of day
         * PIDs of processes
-1. Insufficient entropy at boot time
+2. Insufficient entropy at boot time
-    * At boottime, if there is not yet sufficient entropy, the PRNG might fallback to hard-coded values
+    * At boot-time, if there is not yet sufficient entropy, the PRNG might fallback to hard-coded values
     * 2012 issue where SSH servers were generating the same keys
-1. Using a non-cryptographic PRNG
+3. Using a non-cryptographic PRNG
     * MediaWiki used Mersenne Twister to generate security tokens and temp passwords in the past
-1. Sampling bugs
+4. Sampling bugs
-   * cryptocat wanted
+   * cryptocat (now discontinued secure chat app) issue:

-Generating a set of random digits in range 0-9
+        * Generating a set of random digits in range 0-9

-You start with a stream of hopefully cryptographically secure bytes (0 -> 255) Naive approach would be to just modulo 10 but this won't give an uniform distribution of outputs You need to ignore any values from the PRNG above value 249 to ensure you get an even spread of outputs It's 249 not 250 because we assume 0 indexed array
+            * You start with a stream of hopefully cryptographically secure bytes (0 -> 255)
+            * Naive approach would be to just modulo 10 but this won't give an uniform distribution of outputs
+            * You need to ignore any values from the PRNG above value 249 to ensure you get an even spread of outputs
+            * It's 249 not 250 because we assume 0 indexed array. `cryptocat` got this wrong in an old version